Herta Oberheuser: Later life

-Oberheuser served her sentence at Landsberg Prison, and was released in April 1952 for good behaviour and became a family doctor in Stocksee, near Kiel, in West Germany.
+Oberheuser served her sentence at Landsberg Prison, and was released after just five years in April 1952 for good behaviour.
+She became a family doctor in Stocksee, near Kiel, in West Germany.
 She lost her position in August 1958 after a Ravensbrück survivor recognized her, and the interior minister of Schleswig-Holstein, Helmut Lemke, revoked her medical license and shut down her practice.
 Oberheuser appealed to the Schleswig-Holstein administrative court, which rejected the appeal in December 1960.
 She never practiced medicine again and was fined.
 She died in a German nursing home in 1978.